Georgemas Junction railway station: History

-Accidents and incidents

 At the end of February 1937 trains were stranded at Georgemas Junction because of heavy snow.
 A goods train from Inverness got stuck in a drift 9 ft deep.
 An engine with a snow plough was also stuck at the same location.

-Trains to and from Thurso
+Trains via Thurso

 Until diesel multiple unit trains were introduced by British Rail in the early 1990s, all trains on the Far North Line were locomotive-hauled, initially by Highland Railway steam locomotives, then by LMSR steam locomotives and latterly by British Railways steam and finally Class 37 diesel locomotives.
 Northbound passenger trains would divide at Georgemas Junction, with the rear portion for Thurso and the front portion for Wick.
 A locomotive was stabled at Georgemas Junction to haul the Thurso carriages.

 Following the introduction of Class 156 diesel multiple units on the line, trains were always composed of two trainsets (four cars) and at Georgemas, these would split in half with the front portion heading to Wick, the rear to Thurso.
 This practice was halted with the introduction of Class 158 sets which operate as single sets - on arrival at Georgemas Junction from Inverness, trains reverse to reach Thurso, and then reverse again from Thurso back to Georgemas Junction (stopping a second time) and on to Wick.
 An easement to the National Routeing Guide allows passengers for Wick to stay on the train between Georgemas Junction and Thurso, which would otherwise technically be off-route.

+Transhipment hub

-Georgemas Junction station has been used for several freight services.
-In the early 2000s, EWS operated a freight train for Safeway supermarket, running from Mossend to Georgemas.
-Containers were unloaded at Georgemas, then transported by road to Wick and Thurso, and by ferry to Orkney.
-In 2012, the former platform 1 and the footbridge was removed when Direct Rail Services constructed a new freight terminal at Georgemas - this has been used by trains taking nuclear material from Dounreay to Sellafield.
-As this platform was located on a passing loop which did not connect directly to the Thurso branch, it was very little-used by passenger trains, since all services through the station run to or from Thurso.
-The purpose of the passing loop dates back to the era of loco-hauled trains which divided/attached at the station – an Inverness-bound train from Wick would loop around the Thurso portion standing on the second (remaining) platform, and attach to it from behind.
+Georgemas Junction station has been used for freight services that transport containers on to lorries which are taken by road to Wick and Thurso, as well as by ferry to Orkney.
+In the early 2000s, EWS operated a freight train for Safeway supermarket, running containers from Mossend to be unloaded at Georgemas.

+In 2012, platform 1 and the station footbridge were removed when Direct Rail Services constructed a new freight terminal at Georgemas.
+The platform, which was located on a passing loop, was little used by passenger trains since all trains travelling to and from Inverness no longer split at the station.
+The passing loop dated back to the time loco-hauled trains divided/attached at the station – an Inverness-bound train from Wick would loop around the Thurso portion standing on the second (remaining) platform, and attach to it from behind.

+The freight terminal has been used for taking nuclear material from Dounreay to Sellafield.

 Facilities

-Facilities at this station include a payphone that accepts card and coins, a waiting room and designated seating area, a cycle rack with 10 spaces, and a free car park with 2 spaces.
+Facilities at this station include a payphone that accepts card and coins, designated seating area,A LED Departure board,a cycle rack with 10 spaces, and a free car park with 2 spaces.
 The nearest bus stop to the station is located 850 m to the north.